dushyanthl/Virtual-Assistant/README.md

 - Right shift 4
 - What is the value of factorial 10?
 - What is the value of Sin 90?
-- what is the log of 1000
+- what is the log of 1000?

 # Files Creation
-- Create a empty file
+- Create a Word file
 - Create a Python file
 - Create a Java file
 - Create a PowerPoint file